-Many people commit traffic offenses and receive traffic citations or “traffic tickets” every day.
+Many people receive traffic citations or “traffic tickets” every day.
 Very often, the person cited goes to court alone and pays a fine and court costs.
 Sometimes, people “pre-pay” the traffic ticket, meaning they just mail in the payment or pay at the court clerk’s office before the scheduled court appearance.
 What many people do not consider is that by paying the fine, they are pleading guilty to an offense.
 The guilty plea often has far-reaching effects – from raising insurance rates to possible revocation of your driving privileges.

 Remember – the Commonwealth has the burden of proving your guilt beyond a reasonable doubt